 a.
 If the Respondent fails to respond to meeting request and / or fail to appear, the Dean of Student Affairs may consider the available evidence without the Respondent's input and make a determination.
 If the Dean of Student Affairs finds the Respondent responsible, s/he may impose sanctions.
+The b.
+If there is no basis for the allegation or if it does not warrant disciplinary action, the Conduct Officer will dismiss the allegation.

-The Respondent will be notified of the sanction via his or her official college email address and/or certified mail.
+Respondent will be notified of the sanction via his or her official college email address and/or certified mail.
 The Respondent will be granted (five) 5 Business Days to appeal the sanction to the Vice President of Student Affairs.